 - Customers (consumers) – They buy your products from your integrated channels (marketplaces).
 These would include any wholesale customers.

-Typically, your channel customer(s) will generate a recurring invoice that consolidates all orders that shipped in an established date range (weekly, bi-weekly, etc.), or by settlement report (e.g., Amazon).
-This invoice details all the monies they owe you for those orders’ sales, minus their channel’s fees.
+In most cases, your channel customer(s) will generate a recurring invoice that summarises all shipped orders within a specified time period (weekly, bi-weekly, etc.), or by settlement report (e.g., Amazon).
+This invoice will typically include all amounts owed to you for the sales of these orders, minus any channel fees.